benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 <FuncSignature>N.compute_centrality(close_metrics=None, between_metrics=None)</FuncSignature>

-Wraps underlying `numba` optimised functions for computing network centralities.
-Provides access to all available methods, which are computed simultaneously for any required combinations (and distances), which has potentially significant speed implications.
-Situations requiring only a single measure, can make use of the simplified [`N.gravity`](#n-gravity), [`N.harmonic closeness`](#n-harmonic-closeness), [`N.betweenness`](#n-betweenness), or [`N.weighted betweenness`](##n-betweenness-gravity) methods.
+This method wraps the underlying `numba` optimised functions for computing network centralities, and provides access to all available centrality methods.
+These are computed simultaneously for any required combinations of measures (and distances), which can have significant speed implications.
+Situations requiring only a single measure can instead make use of the simplified [`N.gravity`](#n-gravity), [`N.harmonic closeness`](#n-harmonic-closeness), [`N.betweenness`](#n-betweenness), or [`N.weighted betweenness`](##n-betweenness-gravity) methods.

-The calculated metrics will be written to the `Network_Layer` and is accessible from the `metrics` property, using the following pattern:
+The calculated metrics will be written to the `Network_Layer` and are accessible from the `metrics` property, using the following pattern:

 `Network_Layer.metrics['centrality'][<<centrality key>>][<<distance key>>][<<node idx>>]`